Last updated on September 15th, 2021 at 11:42 am

-A two-minute, 17 seconds video has shown Chadian President Idriss Déby accusing Nigerian authority of releasing captured Boko Haram fighters.
+A two-minute, 17 seconds video has shown Chadian President Idriss Déby accusing the Nigerian authority of releasing captured Boko Haram fighters.

-A few days ago, Derby, a retired Army General, was seen in a military gear where he led his troops to confront Boko Haram fighters at the Goje-Chadian area of Sambisa forest where over 1,000 insurgents were killed in the onslaught and seized thousands of weapons belonging to the outlawed group.
+A few days ago, Derby, a retired Army General, was seen in military gear where he led his troops to confront Boko Haram fighters at the Goje-Chadian area of Sambisa forest where over 1,000 insurgents were killed in the onslaught and seized thousands of weapons belonging to the outlawed group.

 After the onslaught which is the deadliest attack on Boko Haram in years, the Chadian President hinted that Nigerian soldiers were not part of the team that killed some members of the dreaded group.

 Before that, the Abubakar Shekau-led Boko Haram fighters had launched an attack on Chadian soldiers and killed over 70 in the process.

 When announcing how he plans to permanently defeat the insurgents in the Lake Chad region, the Chadian President ordered his soldiers not to allow their Nigerian counterparts to free captured Boko Haram insurgents.

 In a video that went viral on social media, President Déby is seen telling the troops that if Boko Haram fighters were freed, they’d come to Chad to terrorize his people.

 Derby who spoke in French said, “This place will be our zone until Nigeria sends its soldiers.
 Stay with them for about a month.
 Do not let them free captured weapons or any Boko Haram terrorists, they will return to Chad and this will just hurt us.”

 His soldiers were seen hailing while he spoke, “So let them just understand.
 We are not leaving the situation like this.